MishaKharaba/beego-composer/README.md

 beego-composer
 ==========
+*Work in Progress*

-Beego with Web Components: **work in progress**
+Beego with Web Components: server rendered and single page apps

    * Components for Page Views & Single Page Applets

-Single Page apps are resource intensive for mobile but the server side page render model work well.
+Single Page apps are resource intensive for mobile but traditional server side rendering model works well.
-Create easy to serve rendered apps with small single page applets instead.
+Create easy to serve rendered apps with small single page applets when and where helpful.
+Create custom elements with web components.

 Comes with: